munificent/craftinginterpreters/book/optimization.md

 Dynamic language folks hate losing ground to the static camp, so they've come up with a number of very clever ways to pack type information and a payload into a small number of bits.
 NaN boxing is one of those.
-It's a particularly good fit for languages like JavaScript and Lua where all numbers are double-precision floating point.
+It's a particularly good fit for languages like JavaScript and Lua, where all numbers are double-precision floating point.
 Lox is in that same camp.

 ### What is (and is not) a number?